 As a spectator sport, poker traditionally isn’t the most engaging thing to watch.
-I realised this when I found myself in a casino in GOA.
+I realized this when I found myself in a casino in GOA.

 My first ever visit to the casino was very overwhelming and intimidating.